Tuesday, January 30, 2007

 Fair warning disclaimer: This one is in search of a point.
 I kept thinking I would get there, but at the end of the day have failed miserably.
 But I want to post it as I haven’t posted in a few days, and I’m trying to get back to an every-other-day schedule.

 I think Finding Forrester is one of the best films ever made.
 I watched it again, last night.
-It’s absolutely one of my all-time favorites, and one of those I can watch over and over again still maintaining rapt interest.
-Many people do this with many films, but I’m sorry three times was it for Star Wars with me, and once is enough for most others.
+It’s absolutely one of my all-time favorites, and one of those I can watch over and over again, still maintaining rapt interest.
+Some people do this with many films, but I’m sorry, three times was it for Star Wars with me, and once is enough for most others.
 But I happen to love Finding Forrester with Sean Connery, Rob Brown, Anna Paquin and Busta Rhymes, for so many reasons.
 It’s about writing, and finding a voice, and dealing with criticism.
 It’s about overcoming expectation is an essentially racist and sexist society where there is, nonetheless, real opportunity for someone willing to put in the work and display the talent and aptitude.
-It’s about demanding more of oneself, even hen those around you have lower expectations.
+It’s about demanding more of oneself, even when those around you have lower expectations.
 And it’s also a quintessential New York movie to me, in that it feels and looks like the New York I lived in for 12 years, and still miss, and which very, very few movies ever successfully capture.

 My favorite expression from the movie is one that peppers my conversations from time to time, and that no one who doesn’t love that movie as I do (read: no one) ever gets.